carlphilipp/be-my-chef/README.md

 When adding a new module, be careful with cyclic dependency error: Two modules must not depends on each other.

 * Logging: Contains all the logging dependencies and configuration used everywhere in the project.
-* Commons: Contains basic functionalities that do not need any knowledge of main entity objects.
+* Commons: Contains basic functionality that do not need any knowledge of main entity objects.
 Example: String or Date manipulation.
 * Test: Contains test utilities for Stripe payement.
-Might be merged in the futur with 3rd party.
+Might be merged in the future with 3rd party.
 * Entity: Contains all basic entity objects needed in the application.
-No logic there, just entitied and Serializer/Desrializer classes.
+No logic there, just entities and Serializer/Deserializer classes.
 * Utils: Contains reports, security, access rights and emails features.
 * DAO: Access Mongo DB.
 * 3rd Party: Access Amazon, Here and Stripe.